Supernova is released in cinemas nationwide from June 25th

 With their ageing camper van packed, Tusker (Stanley Tucci) and his partner Sam (Colin Firth) embark on a holiday in the Lake District.
 The rolling hills, lakes and woodland a perfect getaway from their busy lives as an author and pianist.
 Both men bickering as they drive through the picturesque landscape, sharing memories of their previous trips.
 While at the same time, looking forward to visiting family and friends, their final stop a rare public piano recital from Sam.

 For Tusker, a man who has spent his life writing, the horror of dementia is becoming ever more visible.
-His notebook slowly becoming a journal of vacuous scribbles as the unavoidable terror of losing himself, comes into view.
-While for Sam, his love and care for Tusker hides his sadness and mourning for a partner not yet lost.
-However, for both, the discussions of what comes next have been shielded by a need for strength, as they attempt to protect one another.
+His notebook slowly becoming a journal of vacuous scribbles as the unavoidable terror of losing himself comes into view.
+While for Sam, his love and care for Tusker hide his sadness and mourning for a partner not yet lost.
+However, for both, the discussions of what comes next have been shielded by a need for strength as they attempt to protect one another.
 Their trip a final opportunity to face the heartbreaking choices and decisions they must both make.

 The result, a poignant road trip that is both beautiful, delicate and sincere.
 The scenes between Firth and Tucci holding the audience in a vice-like grip of emotion.
-While at the same time, Macqueen’s delicate direction ensures both men remain the sole focus of the film, creating a truly intimate performance space; a bubble that the audience feels privileged to enter.
-The journey of both men wrapped in a joint search for answers, as they tenderly embrace one another.
+While at the same time, Macqueen’s delicate direction ensures both men remain the film’s sole focus, creating a truly intimate performance space, a bubble that the audience feels privileged to enter.
+The journey of both men wrapped in a joint search for answers as they tenderly embrace one another.